Chanseung-Lee/Machine-Learning-and-Data-Mining/README.md

 # Introduction

-This project summary encompasses the several implementations of mine surrounding concise yet intuitive machine learning concepts.
+This project summary encompasses the several implementations of mine that surround concise yet intuitive machine learning concepts.
 The data used for each implementation have been simplified for both computational runtime and general comprehension purposes, however their key variances have been preserved even in cases where some of the dimensions have been reduced drastically.

 # Table of Contents